Crypto staking can help you earn rewards and grow your portfolio.

 2) Prepare a Wallet

-A crypto wallet allows users to store, access, and manage their crypto funds.
+A crypto wallet allows users to store, access, and manage their crypto.
 Wallets fall into two categories: hot wallets and cold wallets.

 Staking crypto is generally available to anyone who wants to participate and who has the funds.
 You can even do it on your own if you have the right technical knowledge and computer hardware.

-But the vast majority of users will be better served by contributing their crypto to a staking pool via a platform such as Binance.US.
+But the vast majority of users will be better served by stakingvia a platform such as Binance.US.

 When you open a wallet with a crypto exchange, you can start earning rewards without having to operate your own validator hardware or go through a long, complicated process to get started.